SeokLeeUS/self_driving_car/README.md

 ![project_overview](/selfdriving_final_figure/project_overview.png)

 ## How a robot works:
-perception: how robot sees the world decision making: command to determine what the next step would be
+- Perception: how robot sees the world
+- Decision making: command to determine what the next step would be
-actuation: make a move
+- Actuation: make a move

 ![ROS_overview](/selfdriving_final_figure/ros.png)

 ## Node,topics,messages:
-ROS (Robot Operating System) governs the interaction (communication) of each nodes.
+- ROS (Robot Operating System) governs the interaction (communication) of each nodes.

 ![ROS_Nodes](/selfdriving_final_figure/nodes.png)